CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 2

-Open the paper one fold at a time.
-Each new part is a reflected copy of what was already visible, so the same rows repeat across the square.
+Unfold the paper one step at a time.
+Each new section is a mirror copy of what was already there, so the same five rows repeat across the square.

 3